vkoves/vkoves.github.io/_posts/2020-04-05-creating-accessible-forms-the-basics.md

 {% include linkedHeading.html heading="Fields Not Marked Required" level=3 %}

-Last but certainly not least is forms not being marked required for screen readers.
-Simple by adding the `required` attribute to our required input fields, screen reader users will be notified which input field is required or optional.
+Last but certainly not least is the form's inputs not being marked required for screen readers.
+This is very simple to fix, just by adding the `required` attribute to our required input fields.
+This ensures screen reader users will hear which input field is required or optional.

 For our email input, for example, the fixed input looks like so: